-- The College President4 shall appoint a liaison to the Council; - 2.
-The College Liaison shall file an annual compliance plan with the Council, which shall include a copy of this Policy, signed by the College President, which shall outline and summarize the College's goals for contracting with businesses owned by minorities, females and persons with disabilities for the current fiscal year, the manner in which the College intends to reach these goals, a timetable to reach these goals, and procedures to support this Policy as specified by the Act5; - 3.
-The College Liaison shall file an annual report with the Council6;
+- The College President shall appoint a liaison to the Council; - 2.
+The College Liaison shall file an annual compliance plan with the Council, which shall include a copy of this Policy, signed by the College President, which shall outline and summarize the College's goals for contracting with businesses owned by minorities, females and persons with disabilities for the current fiscal year, the manner in which the College intends to reach these goals, a timetable to reach these goals, and procedures to support this Policy as specified by the Act; - 3.
+The College Liaison shall file an annual report with the Council;

-2 See 30 ILCS 575/1.
+&lt;sup>2 See 30 ILCS 575/1.

-3This Council was created to implement, monitor, and enforce the goals of the Act.
+&lt;sup>3This Council was created to implement, monitor, and enforce the goals of the Act.
 See 30 ILCS 575/5.
-4 Id.
+Id.

-5 30 ILCS 575/6(a).
+&lt;sup>5 30 ILCS 575/6(a).

-630 ILCS 575/6(c).
+&lt;sup>630 ILCS 575/6(c).

-- 4. The College Liaison shall provide notice to the Council of proposed contracts for professional and artistic services7; - The College shall use bid forms identifying the bid amounts and percentage of the contract awarded to disadvantaged businesses identified in the utilization plans8; and - 6.
+- 4. The College Liaison shall provide notice to the Council of proposed contracts for professional and artistic services; - The College shall use bid forms identifying the bid amounts and percentage of the contract awarded to disadvantaged businesses identified in the utilization plans; and - 6.
 The College shall comply with all other requirements of the Act.